How to professionally write an apology email

 Dear [Company name] Colleagues,

 I am writing this email to express my sincerest apologies for the confusion I caused by mistakenly responding to the group email.
-As soon as I realized my mistake, I felt embarrassed that I had made such an error.
+As soon as I realized my mistake, I felt terrible and embarrassed that I had made such an error.

 Please know that it was never my intention to send a response to the entire group.
 I understand that my error may have caused inconvenience and annoyance, and for that, I am truly sorry.

 Moving forward, I will be much more careful when responding to group emails to ensure that such a mistake does not happen again.
-I value the communication and professional relationships within this company, and I do not want to jeopardize it in any way.
+I value the communication and professional relationships within this company, and I do not want to jeopardize them in any way.

 Once again, please accept my sincerest apologies for any confusion caused by my mistake.